Hi, I’m PARVEJ HOSSAIN

 # HW5

-vec_rep <- rep("R", 3) # Output: "R", "R", "R"
+vec_rep <- rep("R", 3) # Output: "R", "R", "R" 2.
+Lists

 Lists store mixed or nested data .

-Add/Remove : list[[new_index]] <- value
+Add/Remove : list[[new_index]] <- value or list[index] <- NULL.

-Create : list()
+Create : list().

-Modify : Assign new values via [[ ]]
+Modify : Assign new values via [[ ]] or append().

 # HW1: Create a list with "apple", 25, and a sub-list `c(1, 2)`